 The Company's property catastrophe reinsurance contracts cover unpredictable events such as earthquakes, hurricanes, winter storms, freezes, floods, fires, tornadoes and other man-made or natural disasters.
 The Company seeks to diversify its reinsurance portfolio to moderate the volatility described in the preceding paragraph.
 The principal means of diversification employed by the Company are by type of reinsurance, geographic coverage, attachment point and limit per program.
 The Company also has in place a portfolio of reinsurance coverage to reduce the Company's exposure to certain events in certain geographic zones.
 The Company utilizes REMS(C), a proprietary, computer-based pricing and exposure management system, to simulate 40,000 years of catastrophe activity to obtain a probability distribution of potential outcomes for its entire portfolio.
 In addition, the Company evaluates on a deterministic basis its exposure to individual events to estimate the impact of such events on the Company.
-Nonetheless, a single event or series of events could exceed the Company's estimates, either of which could have a material effect on the Company's financial condition or results of operation.
+Nonetheless, a single event or series of events could exceed the Company's financial condition or results of operation.